Getting care and support

 We'll look at how your disability, illness or condition affects your daily life and if you're able to achieve certain tasks.

-Your needs will be assessed against the Care and Support Eligibility Criteria (PDF 36Kb) to find out you're eligible to receive social care support from us.
+Your needs will be assessed against the Care and Support Eligibility Criteria (PDF 36Kb) to find out if you're eligible to receive social care support from us.

 How we assess you